CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorials/04_MakingData01.md

 ![readex](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities_2018/blob/master/Images/mappingdata06_04.png)

-This is fortunate because whenever data is in an organized format, there are a host of simple tools to help us translat that data.
+This is fortunate because whenever data is in an organized format, there are a host of simple tools to help us translate that data.
 Today, we are going to use Google Drive to format the table nicely for our use.

 #### Making Tables into CSVs

 Go to Google Drive and log in to your account.
-You actually don't need to save anything to your account, but you do need to log in.
-If you do not have a Google Account and do not wish to create one, please skip this section.
-You will use the same dataset that has already been downloaded for you in the class folder.
-You can also gather this data through webscraping, but that is far beyond the scope of this tutorial.
+You actually don't need to save anything to your account, but you do need to log in. <!--If you do not have a Google Account and do not wish to create one, please skip this section.--> <!--columbia webmail is google, and has google drive, so everyone in the course has a google account-->

+(Note: If you have any trouble with this step, the data is already included in the `Class Data` folder.
+You can find it there and continue with the rest of the tutorial.
+If you are familiar with webscraping, you can also get the You can also gather this data through webscraping, but that is far beyond the scope of this tutorial.)

 In Google Drive, click on the `New` button in the upper left hand corner, and select `Sheet`.
 This will take you to an empty Google Sheet.